frederickaplan/fdh/files/PART3/fdh-3-4.md

 Limitation of RNN : RNN do not scale well for long sentences (they forget the beginning of the sentence when they arrive to the end …)

+The way a RNN works can be understood by taking the analagoy of a buck of water (cf Liquid State Machine).
+Data is dropping in the water but the memory of the water waves only last for a limited moment.
+For a short time, the water is capturing a complex context (complex sitautions of waves), but it does not adapt this understanding to the situation.

 ### Transformers

 \- To avoir the RNN memory deficit, Transformers introduced an Attention mechanism.